controlplaneio/simulator/README.md

 simulator ssh attack
 </pre>

 Running <code>simulator ssh attack</code> logs you into a container running on the Bastion host.
-Upon login an outline of the challenge will be displayed.
-In addition, short cuts for logging into the master, or nodes, of the Kubernetes cluster, how to show hints and start tasks, etc are displayed.  <code>starting_point</code> logs you into the correct starting point as per the challenge.
+Upon login, an outline of the challenge will be displayed.
+In addition, shortcuts for logging into the master, or nodes, of the Kubernetes cluster and how to show hints and start tasks are displayed.  <code>starting_point</code> logs you into the correct starting point as per the challenge.

 From within the ssh attack container you have access to a range of helper commands such as <code>start_task</code>, <code>next_hint</code> and <code>show_hints</code>.